-If you didn’t take on those responsibilities, your older adult would suffer for the lack of help.
-Being a critical part of their support system makes you a caregiver.
+If you didn’t take on those responsibilities, your older adult would suffer for the lack of help and companionship.
+Being a critical part of their support system makes you a wonderful caregiver.

 Myth #2: You should be able to do everything by yourself and shouldn’t burden others by asking for help.

-Popular belief: One person should take responsibility for everything their senior needs and be able to handle it all by themselves.
+Popular belief: One person should take responsibility for everything their older adult needs and should handle it all by themselves.
 If they can’t, it’s because they’re doing a bad job.

 Truth: No caregiver should ever feel like they should be doing everything alone.
 That’s what causes severe chronic stress, physical illness, and burnout.

-Caring for an older adult is a team sport.
+Caregiving is 100% a team activity.
 It doesn’t matter if your team is made up of family, friends, or hired professionals.
-Trying to do it alone isn’t healthy.
+Trying to do it alone isn’t healthy and isn’t sustainable.

 You’ve heard the saying “it takes a village to raise a child,” right?
-Well, it’s the same for caring for your senior.
+Well, it’s the same for caring for your older adult.
 Caregivers need and deserve help.
-Besides, “many hands make light work!”

 Image: Continuum Care